bilal-fazlani/swiftbar4s/docs/runtime.md

 # Runtime

-You are provided with a runtime api which privide basic information about the runtime environment
+You are provided with a runtime api which provide basic information about the runtime environment

 Runtime object gives you the following information